zck119/dump/python.md

 # for convenience, use @decorator before function definition to make it the decorated version of function
 ```

+Use `functools.wraps(func)` to decorate the `wrapper` function so that the decorated function inherits signature, name and docstring from the original function.

 ## Context Manager

 For any class with function `__init__`, `__enter__` and `__exit__`, it can be used as a context manager: